Manchester United are one of the biggest clubs in the world thanks to Sir Alex Ferguson, who shaped a new era at Old Trafford.

-He is an integral part of the Barcelona team that has dominated the Spanish top-flight over the years and is still going strong despite being in his 30s.
+He was an integral part of the Barcelona team that has dominated the world over the years and is now in the twilight of his career.
 He also won the FIFA World Cup with Spain in 2010 and the European Championship in 2012.

 Pique's Old Trafford exit was his choice and not anyone's mistake, but still, many United fans regret that they let go of him without a fight.

 David Beckham joined Manchester United as a 16-year-old with a lot of potential and became one of the best midfielders in Europe.
 He made his Manchester United debut aged 17.
 He was with United for 12 long years before making his move to Real Madrid in 2003.